 If you’re interested in placing your child with a large, loving family with other brothers and sisters, you can use this tool to begin searching through the adoptive families that work with American Adoptions.
-To talk with an adoption specialist about what else you envision for your baby — where they should live, what values are important to you, etc. — please call 1-800-ADOPTION at any time.
+To get connected with an adoption specialist about what else you envision for your baby — where they should live, what values are important to you, etc. — call 1-800-ADOPTION today.

 Having trouble finding the perfect adoptive family online?
 Don’t be discouraged.
 American Adoptions is currently working with many adoptive families at all stages of the process — and not all of them are currently listed on our website.
 In addition, we work with a nationwide network of other adoption professionals that can help us conduct a wider search for exactly the family you’re looking for.

 To discuss your preferences for an adoptive family and get help finding them, reach out to an adoption specialist by calling 1-800-ADOPTION at any time.